A topic from the subject of Chromatography in Chemistry.

 • A separation technique that uses the different rates at which different substances travel through a porous material.

-• The stationary phase is a sheet of paper, and the mobile phase is a solvent.
+• The stationary phase is a sheet of paper, and the mobile phase is a solvent (typically a liquid).

-• Substances are separated based on their differences in solubility, polarity, and size.
+• Substances are separated based on their differences in solubility, polarity, and affinity for the stationary and mobile phases.

 • Applications include the identification of compounds in a mixture, the determination of the purity of a compound, and the analysis of biological samples.